Moving to Hungary

 When we asked expats and global nomads about the quality of medical care in Hungary, they replied:

 "Healthcare services in Hungary are provided by both public and private institutions.
 The public healthcare system is funded by the government and is available to all citizens and foreign residents.
 The quality of public healthcare is generally good, with a wide range of services available, including primary care, specialist care, hospital care, and preventive care.
 Expats in Hungary can use the public healthcare system, but they must first register with the local government office and obtain a health insurance card.
 This card allows them to access the public healthcare system and receive the same level of care as Hungarian citizens.
-Expats can also opt to use private healthcare services, which are often more expensive but may offer more comprehensive coverage," offered one expat living in Hungary.
+Expats can also opt to use private healthcare services, which are often more expensive but may offer more comprehensive coverage," wrote one expat living in Hungary.

 What are medical services in Hungary like?